bishalgit/git-workshop/README.md

 ## Pros of Rebase
 - Linear commit history
 - You can rebase your own work
+- Get upto date with master branch

 ## Cons of Rebase
+- With great power comes great responsibility
+- If done not correctly is danger

 ## Pros of Rebasing your own work
 - Point 1